Port Dickinson, NY Property Crime Rates and Non-Violent Crime Maps

 • In Marion, NY, crime costs $38 per person, which is $124 less than in Port Dickinson

-The table below shows the total cost of crime to the residents of Port Dickinson for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Port Dickinson, with the projected cost per resident.

 Crime